Us vs. Them on colorful post it notes, a mentality this lesson plan on inclusion seeks to address.

 Matthew 15:21-28

-Discussion for the Inclusion Lesson Plan
+Reflection for the Us vs. Them Lesson Plan on Inclusion

 First, a little history lesson.
 In the Old Testament, the prophets indicated over and over again that God is the God of all nations.
 But the Jewish people had a special relationship with Him.
 The people of Israel had been through a lot together and they were a pretty close-knit group.
 Even Jesus sometimes indicates that He was sent for his people, yet in his ministry he often reaches out and praises foreigners also.